tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

 **InitialSound and SubsequentSound**

-- A syllable consists of a initial sound and a subsequent sound (final with tone  or divisional rhyme)
+- A syllable consists of a initial sound and a subsequent sound (final with tone  or final with tone)
   - **InitialSound**
     - Composed of an initial tone and its quality
       - The initial tone is the tonal segment connected to the initial quality